All Products

 Important

-This topic describes only the parameters for Redis Open-Source Edition instances.
-For information about the parameters for Tair (Enterprise Edition) instances, including memory-optimized, persistent memory-optimized, and ESSD/SSD-based instances, see Parameters that can be configured for Tair (Enterprise Edition) instances.
+This topic describes the parameters for Redis Open-Source Edition instances.
+For information about the parameters for Tair (Enterprise Edition) instances, including memory-optimized, persistent memory, and disk-based instances, see Configuration parameters for Tair (Enterprise Edition).

-The following section describes the symbols used in the tables of this topic:
+For readability and clarity, the following conventions are used in the tables in this topic:

 Note